hpesoj/neo-types/README.md

 ### No Unexpected Integer Promotion

-What would you expect the return type of `foo` to be?
+What would you expect the return type here to be?

-    auto foo(char a, char b) {
+    auto sub(char a, char b) {
         return a - b;
     }

 That's right!
 It's an `int`.
 But what about now?

-    auto foo(unsigned char a, unsigned char b)
+    auto combine(unsigned char a, unsigned char b) {
-    {
         return a | b;
     }

 Right again!
 It's still `int`.
 Wait.
 What...?

 This surprising behaviour is in the interest of performance, but not in the interest of common sense.
 Neo integers do not promote unexpectedly.
 The type of the result of an arithmetic operation is always the type of the wider of the two operands.
-Here the return type of `foo` is `neo::uchar`.
+Here, the return type is `neo::uchar`.

-    auto foo(neo::uchar a, neo::uchar b)
+    auto foo(neo::uchar a, neo::uchar b) {
-    {
         return = a | b;
     }